 An interim barring order will only be in place until the full hearing of the barring order.
 An interim barring order can also be made ex parte (where the respondent is not in court).
 Interim barring orders made ex parte expire after a maximum of 8 days.

-Who can use an interim barring order?
+Who can apply for an interim barring order?

 Other types of orders